Tips for painters new to the market

 Alex Mandossian likens selling to feeding pigeons in a park.
 Approach and they'll scatter; earn their trust with something they want and watch them swarm.

-How then, do you reach out to collectors without talking too much about yourself?
+How then, do you reach out to collectors without scaring them off?

 The short answer is, you don't.